purplefroggamblingrebellion/AdvancedBuildingForWHITEWALK/README.md

 There are many skyboxes to choose from as well.

+### Rotation Snap
+Change the rotation snap to whatever you'd like.

+Default is 45.

 ### ⸻

 *PLACE GRID IS COMPATIBLE WITH THE REGULAR PLACEMENT SYSTEM OF NOTES*